 Last fall, you provided the means for Waad to reopen his shop, and to offer the kind of fresh foods that make up a large part of the Iraqi diet: fresh cream and yogurt, eggs, and pastries.

 You provided Sadam the means to stock the shelves of his grocery store across the street.
 He filled them with shelf-stable supplies, from food and snacks to cleaning supplies.

-Their shops were basic when they reopened, but they were both functional—a catalyst for further neighbourhood renewal.
+Their shops were basic when they reopened, but they were both functional—a catalyst for further neighborhood renewal.